Helmholtz-AI-Energy/f3/README.md

-# Feed-Forward-Only Training of Neural Networks
+# Feed-Forward Optimization With Delayed Feedback for Neural Networks

-Feed-Forward-Only (FFO) is a novel, biologically-inspired algorithm to train neural networks without backpropagation.
+**F**eed-**F**orward with delayed **F**eedback (F³) is a novel, biologically-inspired algorithm to train neural networks without backpropagation.
 It solves the weight transport and update locking problems, two of backpropagation's core issues prohibiting biological plausibility.

-This repository implements training and evaluating FFO for fully-connected neural networks on different classification and regression datasets.
+This repository implements training and evaluating F³ for fully-connected neural networks on different classification and regression datasets.

 ## Installation